pawelad/pymonzo/README.md

 > The Monzo API is under active development.
 Breaking changes should be expected.

-That said, if you need one of those endpoints feel free to either create a PR that add them or let me know that you want them and I'll see what I can do : -)
+That said, if you need one of those endpoints feel free to either create a PR that adds them or let me know that you want them and I'll see what I can do : -)

 ## API
 There's no proper documentation as of now, but the code is commented and